Xiangyu2019/Multipartite-Co-clustering/README.md

 - Python 3.8
 - NumPy, Pandas, SciPy, NetworkX
+- Requirements.txt

 ### Installation

-Clone the repository and install the required Python packages.
+To set up the project, start by cloning the repository to your local machine.
+After cloning, you will need to install the required Python packages to ensure the project runs smoothly.
+Additionally, a shell script that assists in constructing the network is available and can be found at `scripts/Data/constructing the Metabolic Interaction Network/create_KEGG_metabolic_modified.sh`.

 ## Data